-A reputable roofing contractor will know how to measure your home and order the right amount of shingles for the job.
+A reputable roofing contractor will know how to measure your roof to order the right amount of shingles for your replacement or repair.
 Because roofing materials are measured by square, there will often be leftover roofing shingles that are usually left with the customers.
 Not sure exactly what to do with them?
 Here are a few options to consider!

 Make sure to properly store your leftover roofing shingles so that they will be ready for use in the future.
 Keep them somewhere safe with a moderate temperature and void of extreme moisture.